Skip to content

 Why Work With Us

-We have access to a large pool of legal funding capital, allowing us to compare offers and pursue competitive funding terms for qualifying cases.
-Our process is designed to be efficient and attorney-friendly so that we can coordinate directly with your legal team, reduce paperwork delays, and move your request through review as quickly as possible.
+We have access to a significant pool of legal funding capital, which allows us to compare offers and pursue competitive terms for qualifying cases rather than presenting a single take-it-or-leave-it offer.
+Our process is designed to be efficient and attorney-friendly — we coordinate directly with your legal team, minimize paperwork friction, and move cases through review as quickly as complete documentation allows.

-Speed matters when someone is dealing with the financial stress of an injury case, but structure matters just as much.
-Accepting funding without fully understanding the terms can create complications later.
-Our focus is on clear communication, direct coordination with your attorney, and making sure you understand the agreement before accepting funding.
+Speed matters when someone is managing the financial stress of a serious injury.
+But structure matters just as much.
+Accepting funding without fully understanding the cost structure, the repayment mechanics, and the non-recourse terms can create complications at settlement time that reduce the net benefit of the advance.
+Our focus is on clear communication, direct coordination with your attorney’s office, transparent disclosure of all costs and terms, and making sure you understand exactly what you are agreeing to before any agreement is signed.

 Get Your Funds Quickly

-Apply today for a personal injury lawsuit loan and get funded as fast as the same or next business day once attorney documentation is verified.
+Apply today and get funded as fast as the same or next business day once attorney documentation is verified.
+No credit check.
+No monthly payments.
+No repayment if you lose.

 Apply Now